Women's Participation in Open Source Software: A Survey of the Literature: Conclusion

 \section{Conclusion}

-In this paper we investigated the women's participation in OSS projects, in terms of their participation's frequency, the demographics of women who contribute to OSS projects, the types of contributions women make, how well-succeeded they are being when contributing, their motivations to participate, the challenges they face and would influence them to leave OSS projects, and the strategies OSS communities can employ to help mitigating those challenges.
+In this paper, we investigated women's participation in OSS projects in terms of frequency and demographics, their motivations to participate, the types of contributions women make, the challenges they face, and the proposed strategies to mitigate those challenges.

-Our findings show that, according to the literature, women represent about 9.8\% of Open Source Software contributors, considering different types of participation.
-The majority of women contribute to OSS projects for less than five years, devote less than one work-day to OSS on few repositories, and are at least undergraduate students.
-While being more present in community-centric roles, women are low represented as authors of pull-requests and as core developers, mostly making non-code contributions.
-When submitting a pull-request, women have high rates of merge acceptance, and lower when they explicitly identify themselves as women.
-Reciprocity, kinship and getting paid motivates more women than men.
-Altruism, learning, and own-use motivate both men and women, career and reputation are low-ranked for both genders.
-When contributing, women face social challenges such as a lack of peer parity, non-inclusive communication, a toxic culture, impostor syndrome, community reception issues, stereotyping, and work-life balance issues.
-OSS communities that seek to increase women's participation can mitigate those challenges by providing awareness about the presence of other women, promoting inclusive language, organizing women-specific groups and events, de-stereotyping the OSS contributor, encouraging and welcoming women, placing women in leadership, adopting de-biasing tools, recognizing women's achievement, preparing mentors to guide women, and creating and enforcing a code of conduct.
+Our literature mapping has shown severe gender disparity in OSS, with women's representation being at about 10\%.
+Further, the women who participate are generally volunteers who can devote less than one workday a week to OSS.
+Although present in community-centric roles, women are less likely to be authors of pull requests and core developers, with many making non-code contributions.
+Gender biases exist in OSS in several places.
+For example, when submitting a pull request, women have high rates of merge acceptance, but lower when they explicitly identify themselves as women.
+Women also face social challenges such as a lack of peer parity, non-inclusive communication, a toxic culture, impostor syndrome, community reception issues, stereotyping, work-life balance issues, and bias against gender-biased peer review.
+OSS communities that seek to increase women's participation can mitigate these challenges by providing awareness about the presence of other women, promoting inclusive language, organizing women-specific groups and events, de-stereotyping the OSS contributor, encouraging and welcoming women, placing women in leadership, adopting de-biasing tools, recognizing women's achievement, preparing mentors to guide women, and creating and enforcing a code of conduct.

-As future steps, we plan an in-depth analysis of women's motivations, challenges, reasons that would make them leave, sense of belonging to the community, and their perceptions of OSS communities' success.
-As a long-term plan, we will propose strategies to attract and retain more women to OSS communities.
+As future steps, we plan an in-depth analysis of women's motivations, challenges, and reasons that would make them leave.
+We will propose strategies to attract and retain more women to OSS communities, as a long-term plan.